parj/jsonnet-service-ingress-deployment/README.md

 # Using the template

-Example of using this is here -> https://github.com/parj/SampleSpringBootApp/tree/master/kubernetes-template
+Example of using this is in the `test` directory of this repo.
+The directory `minimalApp`, `simpleApp` has working examples.

 A deployment `template` is required.
 Example - `samplespringbootapp-deployment.jsonnet.template`